Esri/esri-leaflet/README.md

 ```

 ### Basemaps
-You can quickly access ArcGIS basemaps with the `L.esri.BasemapLayer(key, options)` layer.
+You can quickly access ArcGIS base maps with the `L.esri.BasemapLayer(key, options)` layer.
 The `key` parameter should be one of the following keys.

 * Streets
 * Topographic